ta4j/ta4j-wiki/Indicator-Acceleration.md

 ## Qualification Status

-- Windows RTX 5090 CUDA is correctness- and performance-qualified for Windows x86_64, CUDA 13.3, and compute capability 12.0: the canonical transparent backtest (4,096 bars, 256 decisions, 2,048 paths, horizon 32) ran 359.6 ms scalar versus 305.9 ms with CUDA (**1.18x**, exact trade parity), the provider matrix peaked at **2.28x** (256 decisions x 32,768 paths x horizon 64), and `auto` now selects CUDA on compute capability 12.0 GPUs above the shared 16,777,216 path-step floor.
+- Windows RTX 5090 CUDA is correctness- and performance-qualified for Windows x86_64, CUDA 13.3, and compute capability 12.0: the canonical transparent backtest (4,096 bars, 256 decisions, 2,048 paths, horizon 32) runs **3.9x** end-to-end (359.6 ms scalar versus ~93 ms with CUDA) with exact trade and equity parity, the provider matrix peaks at **68.9x** (256 decisions x 32,768 paths x horizon 64), and `auto` selects CUDA on compute capability 12.0 GPUs above the 262,144 path-step floor after the batched-pipeline rewrite collapsed per-decision serialization into one enqueued stream.
 - Linux OpenCL is correctness-qualified through the PoCL Docker validation matrix on both x86_64 and aarch64: the probe self-tests, the full shock-model/volatility parity matrix, and the transparent end-to-end backtest all pass inside a PoCL container.
 - Qualification work exposed two pre-release defects, both now covered by regression tests: manager snapshots were initially rejected as non-identical indicator series, and Metal's standardized-empirical EWMA kernel normalized shocks against evolving rather than captured moments.